nznyn/scrangler/README.md

 <b>Scrangler</b> is a program I wrote to scrape and modify text from wikipedia to be written to a csv file.

-Program uses BeautifulSoup to parse html and Pandas to store in csv file.
+Program uses BeautifulSoup to parse html and stores the data in csv file.

 <b>Target Data</b>